 Return pan used to cook chicken to medium-high heat.

-Remove from burner, stir in Dijon, and swirl in butter.
+Remove from burner.
+Stir in Dijon.
 Sauce will thicken as it cools.